MicrosoftDocs/azure-reference-other/studio-module-reference/select-columns-in-dataset.md

     Click the **WITH RULES** option.

-    Apply a rule, such as showing columns of a specific data type.
+    Choose a rule, such as showing columns of a specific data type.

     Then, click individual columns of that type by name, to add them to the selection list.

 + Type or paste a comma-separated list of column names

     If your dataset is very wide, it might be easier to use indexes or generated lists of names, rather than selecting columns individually.
 Assuming you have prepared the list in advance:

     1. Click the **WITH RULES** option.
     2. Select **No columns**, select  **Include**, and then click inside the text box with the red exclamation mark.
     3. Paste in or type a comma-separated list of previously validated column names.
-You will not be able to save the module if any column has an invalid names, so be sure to check the names beforehand.
+You cannot save the module if any column has an invalid name, so be sure to check the names beforehand.

     You can also use this method to specify a list of columns using their index values.
 See the [Examples](#bkmk_scenarios) section for tips on how to work with column indices.

 ### Choose by type

 If you use the **WITH RULES** option, you can apply multiple conditions on the column selections.
 For example, you might need to get only feature columns of a numeric data type.

-The **Begin With** option determines your starting point and is very important for understanding the results.
+The **BEGIN WITH** option determines your starting point and is very important for understanding the results.

-+ If you select the **ALL COLUMNS** option, all columns are added to the list, and then you must use the **Exclude** option to *remove* columns that meet certain conditions.
++ If you select the **ALL COLUMNS** option, all columns are added to the list.
+Then, you must use the **Exclude** option to *remove* columns that meet certain conditions.

     For example, you might start with all columns and then remove columns by name, or by type.

-+ If you select the **NO COLUMNS** option, the list of columns starts out empty, and you specify conditions that define the columns you want to *add* to the list.
++ If you select the **NO COLUMNS** option, the list of columns starts out empty.
+You then specify conditions to *add* columns to the list.

     If you apply multiple rules, each condition is **additive**.
 For example, say you start with no columns, and then add a rule to get all numeric columns.
 In the Automobile price dataset, that results in 16 columns.
 Then, you click the **+** sign to add a new condition, and select **Include all features**.
 The resulting dataset includes all the numeric columns, plus all the feature columns, including some string feature columns.

 ### Choose by column index

 The column index refers to the order of the column within the original dataset.

 + Columns are numbered sequentially starting at 1.
 + To get a range of columns, use a hyphen.